Mihail-Makei/printf/README.md

 | %h | Hex output | 4-byte integer |
 | %s | String output | Offset to string |
 | %% | Percent output | none |
+# Remark
+In C language %h is used for the output of short integers whereas %x is used for the hex output of ints.